world-wide-weights/wwweights/backend/image/README.md

-# Command Service
+# Image Service

-Backend for Command handling.
-Connects and interacts with EventstoreDB and MongoDB.
+Backend for image handling.
+Connects and interacts the local filesystem.

 Service exposed on Port [3003](http://localhost:3003) by default.
 Swagger on [`/swagger`](http://localhost:3003/swagger)